 - Never give out your card number over the phone or online unless you know you are dealing with a reputable company.

 - Scammers will try to trick people into revealing information about their credit cards either over the phone or through email.
-It’s important to know that your bank or credit card company would never call to ask for personal information like your credit card number, expiry date, PIN, or the security number on the back of your card.
+It’s important to know that your bank or credit card company would never call or email to ask for personal information like your credit card number, expiry date, PIN, or the security number on the back of your card.